localstack/docs/content/en/user-guide/integrations/openshift/index.md

 With OpenShift, you can deploy LocalStack on a managed Kubernetes cluster, as a cloud sandbox that emulates various AWS services & APIs.
 This guide demonstrates how you can deploy LocalStack on OpenShift using Devfile.
 You can use the deployed LocalStack container to create AWS resources that you can use for local development and testing purposes.

+{{< alert title="Warning" color="warning" >}}
+Creating shared/hosted LocalStack instances may have some licensing implications.
+For example, a valid license might be necessary for each user who interacts with the instance.
+If you have any questions or uncertainties regarding the licensing implications, we encourage you to [contact us](https://localstack.cloud/contact) for further details.
+{{< /alert >}}

+{{< alert title="Note" >}}
+LocalStack on OpenShift can be used in conjunction with the [LocalStack Community image](https://hub.docker.com/r/localstack/localstack).
+However, specific features such as execution of Lambda functions as OpenShift pods and other container workloads is only available in the [LocalStack Pro image](https://hub.docker.com/r/localstack/localstack-pro).
+{{< /alert >}}

 ## Getting started

 This guide is designed for users new to LocalStack and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.
 As a general prerequisite, you should have access to the [OpenShift Web Console](https://docs.openshift.com/container-platform/4.14/web_console/web-console-overview.html).